StanfordPL/x64asm/README.md

 In many cases, the only thing distinguishing two otherwise identical instructions is operand type.
 Furthermore, certain operand types (ie. M16) are required for infering prefix bytes.
 We account for this by introducing a distinct memory type for each operand type appearing in the Intel manual.
 Barring these requirements, a single memory type would simplify our implementation.

-#### REX+

-Any instruction prefixed with REX+ has at least one 8-bit operand.
-We identify these instructions and replace them with as many variants as are necessary to represent all possible combinations of replacements by elements in the sets {rl,rb} and {rl,rh}.
-This follows from the x86_64 hardware, which prevents the user from specifying the simultaneous use of rh registers at the same time as operand or mnemonic which requires a REX prefix.
-As a result, opting to use any of these high registers for any operand implies that any other r8 registers must be drawn from {rl,rh}.

 #### Ambiguity

-Even after we have (1) added the annotations described above, (2) ignored the meaningless rows described above, and (3) rewritten rows that use the REX+ prefix, we are still left with rows which are indistinguishable up to mnemonic and operand.
+The x86_64 instruction set contains many instructions that are indistinguishable up to mnemonic and operand.
 These ambiguities represent a distinction without a difference.
 They are alternate hardware methods for performing the same operation, which as far as we know, have no noticable performance tradeoffs.
 We remove this redudancy by choosing the encoding preferred by g++.

 #### Intel Eratta

 Most of the source code in this project is automatically generated using the the x64.csv spreadsheet.
 Unless otherwise noted below, the contents of the spreadsheet are transcribed directly from the Intel manuals.
 If you discover an error, or an edit which has not been documented below, please submit an error report.

-#### LAHS/SAHF

-These instructions are conditionally invalid in 64-bit mode based on processor model.
-We list these as valid.

 #### String Instructions